mzffrtp/telefonbook-with-react-react-redux/README.md

 #####
 User can,
-    - add, delete, edit person and categories at as his/her wish
+    - add, delete, edit person and category sections at as his/her wish
     - search for the people in telephone book

 #####

     - json server
-        -install, db.json, run

     - axios
         - used as an instance for typos (create baseURL, api, urls)
     - state management